touchlab/Stately/README.md

 Stately is a state utility library to support some multithreading features in Kotlin Multiplatform

 Kotlin/Native has a fairly different model of concurrency than what JVM developers are used to.
 This includes very different rules around sharing state.
-While a lot of these changes will be good, there are some cases where state shared across threads is desired and not well supported out of the box.

-As architectural models evolve, structures in this library may become less desired, but currently there is some need to support global mutable state.
+These rules are intended to reduce the likelihood of concurrency related issues.

+One of the rules is that shared state is immutable.
+While generally a good idea, some shared state mutability is also pretty useful.
+Kotlin/Native provides a set of Atomics to allow for some state to be changed in a safe way.
+Stately provides some utilities on top of the Atomics.
+Most notably shared collections.

+The documentation here is about the structure, or the *what* of the library.
+A follow on blog post will talk a bit more about the *why*.

 ## Status

 [![Build status](https://build.appcenter.ms/v0.1/apps/fcda190b-7ec8-43b7-8216-6fc1be836332/branches/master/badge)](https://appcenter.ms)

-Super early.
-Still adding and testing structures.
+This a pretty early version.
+Expect changes in the near future.

 ## Collections

-### Copy On Write
+### Copy On Write List

-There is a simple "copy on write" list implementation that uses CopyOnWriteArrayList on JVM, and a list backed by a frozen ArrayList on native.
-This is appropriate for situations where you need iterations to be stable, and have small list sizes, infrequent writes, or ideally both.
-All edits to the underlying list trigger a new list and a copy operation.
-Only list references are copied.
-The underlying data keeps the same object instances.
-All of these obviously need to be frozen immutables.
+A MutableList that updates a stable copy on each edit.
+When you get an iterator, that iterator remains stable regardless of operations happening on the list.
+The JVM version is actually [https://docs.oracle.com/javase/7/docs/api/java/util/concurrent/CopyOnWriteArrayList.html](CopyOnWriteArrayList.java).
+The Native version updates a frozen ArrayList internally by copying and replacing on edits.

 ### Shared Linked List

-Rather than copying the full list on each edit, this structure uses atomic references in the nodes to allow modification that is reasonably performant in situations that may have larger lists and/or frequent updates.
-This is probably not suitable in situations that require extreme performance, but currently the primary goal is correct functionality and not optimization.
+Rather than copying the full list on each edit, this structure uses atomic references in the nodes to allow modification that is reasonably performant relative to the Copy On Write list in situations that may have larger lists and/or frequent updates.

-This is *not* a lockless algorithm.
-There are lockless versions for linked lists, but for the sake of simplicity, the list currently doesn't attempt to use them.
-Updates lock, but generally don't do much during a change and should finish quickly.
+It's important to note, performance is OK *relative* to copying the list on each edit.
+The list locks aggressively to achieve consistency.
+There are lockless algorithms for linked lists that may be explored in the future.

-There are two iterating versions.
+There are two versions.

 ### SharedLinkedList

-Iterators aren't stable in the sense that if the list is modified by another thread while you're iterating, the iterator will reflect that change.
-It will function.
-For example, if you're currently "at" a node that gets removed, calling next will give you what was next in the list.
-If a node in front of you gets removed, you'll get whatever was after it when calling next.
-Iterators do not lock the list on access.
-As a result, full iterations are fast, but while iterating, the state of the list may change.
+Iterators reflect changes to the underlying list.
+If values are added/removed while iterating, your iterator will see them.

 ### CopyOnIterateLinkedList

-Iterators are stable, in the sense that whatever the state of the list when you create the iterator, that state remains throughout the iteration, regardless of mutations to the linked list.
-This is accomplished by locking the list when the iterator is created, and if there have been modifications since the last iterator was created, a new copy of the list is created.
-Multiple iterators created without modifications in the interim will get the same list copy.

-In theory this is better than the other copy on write implementation as the 'copy' isn't created until you need one, but if there are large lists, when an iterator is requested, it'll lock out other access while the copy is made.

-The implementation is relatively simple and might have some improvement potential.
+Iterators are stable.
+Calling iterator creates an internal copy of the list which the iterator uses.
+Underlying changes to the source list are NOT reflected in the iterator.
+This will trigger a lock and copy on calling iterator, which may be a performance consideration with large lists.

+Similar to CopyOnWriteList, and likely to perform better in general cases.
+It is a linked list, however, so indexed access requires a scan.

 ### Hash Map

 A standard hash map architected as a simple Java-like implementation.
 Optionally pass in initial capacity and load factor.
 Will grow as needed.
-This also aggressively locks on operations, so from a performance perspective I would expect it to fall pretty far behind the standard implementation, but from an order of operations perspective, it should be similar.
+This also locks on most operations, so from a performance perspective I would expect it to fall pretty far behind the standard single threaded implementation, but from an order of operations perspective, it should be similar.

 One note.
 In Java 8 (not sure about kotlin native), in buckets, after length 8, a tree is used instead of a linked list.
 Worst case performance then flattens out to lgN (ish).
-Java 7, and our implementation, do not, so expect worst case to be N, but it's a hash map.
-That's how things go.
+Java 7, and our implementation, do not, so expect worst case to be N. Try to use good hashes.

 ### LRU Cache

 Hash map and linked list combined into an LRU cache implementation.

-Read the details on how outside code is notified of removals.
+You can supply a callback to be notified when an entry is removed.

-## The Name?
+## Usage

-Kind of popped in my head, but then I remembered it was a [MST23k thing](http://www.youtube.com/watch?v=ZKO6M8heGU0&t=9m8s) that must have been lurking in my subconscious.
-Final name TBD.